labex-labs/open-source-labs/sklearn/official-examples/lab-plot-pca-vs-fa-model-selection/steps_raw.md

-# Model Selection with Probabilistic PCA and Factor Analysis (FA)
+# Model Selection With Probabilistic PCA and Factor Analysis

 ## Introduction